zamirthind-cs/Contentstack-CSV-Importer/README.md

   For user readability it is also easier to reorganize the columns to match the order they would appear in the fields of the content type.

 - 📎 **Supported format**: CSV with comma-separated values (`.csv` extension)

+#### Notes:
+- The content type includes a field with UID `published date`, but the corresponding column in the CSV is labeled `publication date`.
+Because of this mismatch, that field will be skipped during the mapping process.
+This is intentional.
+- When you run the app, the **"User Type"** select field (which is part of a Global Field) may appear empty.
+This is expected, as **complex field structures like Global Fields and Select fields are beyond the scope of this proof of concept.**

 ### What Happens Next?